 The Work and Study Program is a new initiative providing both employment and mental health support.

 We have a team of friendly Vocational Specialists based at our centre who will work closely with you and your mental health worker towards your employment goals.
 The vocational specialist can assist with navigating Centrelink, developing a tailored résumé & cover letter, interview preparation, and follow-along support once you get a job.

-Who can access the IPS Employment Program?
+Who can access the Work and Study Program?

 Tell me how I can get involved?

 To find out more about the Work and Study Program have a chat with your mental health worker at the centre.
 They can arrange a meet and greet with our Vocational Specialist.
 If you choose to participate in the program, an initial appointment will be arranged so you can start a vocational profile and job search activities.